Anon-Planet/thgtoa/guide.md

 ![][690]

-I would recommend the "Safest" level by default.
-The "Safer" level should only be enabled if you think you need access to a website not working without JavaScript.
+We would recommend the "Safest" level by default.
+The "Safer" level should be enabled if you think you need access to a website not working without JavaScript.
 The Safest mode will  most likely break many websites that rely actively on JavaScript.

+If you are extra paranoid, use the "Safest" level by default and consider downgrading to Safer is the website is unusable because of Javascript blocking.

 **Optional and not recommended by the Tor Project**: If you are not using the "Safest" level, I will diverge from some but agree with others (for instance the Tails project and others[^525]) and will actually recommend some modifications of the default Tor Browser in the addition of two extensions: